malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 The metaphor of a _philosophical zombie_ was introduced to hypothesise a human-like individual that has all the behavioural characteristics of a human, including voicing that it is conscious, without actually experiencing subjective experience.
 A philosophical zombie is _behaviourally indistinguishable_ from a human with consciousness.
 I argue that, if the zombie employs the mechanisms given in the explanation above (and outlined in more detail in the chapters that follow), then it is also _computationally indistinguishable_ from a human with consciousness.
 In other words, if we were to assume an ability to tap into all of the inner state and workings of a brain, and if we were to compare the philosophical zombie from the conscious human, we would find no difference.
 At that point I argue that the zombie is not a zombie after all, but instead is a fully conscious human being having subjective experience.

 Finally, I argue that our disgruntlement with such an explanation is not an _explanatory gap_ [citation], but an _intuitional gap_.
-Nagal famously pointed out that we have no conception of and no way of developing a conception of what it is like to be anything other than ourselves [citation].
+Nagal famously pointed out that we have no conception of and no way of developing a conception of what it is like to be anything other than ourselves [citation]  [is the 'no way of developing a conception' reference due to 'The Harder Problem of Consciousness'?].
 But that does not stop us making assumptions about what should and should not experience subjective experience.
 It took us a very long time to accept that animals could have any form of consciousness and subjective experience, and likely many still deny that outcome [details, citations].
 If we have no way to conceive of the experience held by an animal, why should we be so adamant about its properties?
 The answer simply is our deluded intuition.
 Our brains excel at finding patterns and extrapolating from them.
 This works well when the physical environment around us is there to provide an error signal.
 But when no error signal is available, we are prone to delusion.
 Our minds create such a strong sense of self vs other by keying that information into every sensory signal that we ever receive, so that our senses seem to take on an extra quality of realness, of subjectiveness, of _qualia_ [citation].
 That seeming extra quality is further processed by the same system that produced it, reinforcing the delusion that the qualia is something extra, beyond mere sensory information.
 And thus we are deluded into the intuition that subjective experience is somehow more than can be produced by mere computational processing.

 # I.2 Background - Theories of Consciousness